How to look for records of... Chancery cases after 1875

 Established in 1875, the Supreme Court of Judicature brought together the existing central law courts, both common law and equity, into a new High Court of Justice with a separate Appeal Court.
 The names of some of the old courts – Chancery or Queen’s/King’s Bench – became divisions of the new court.
 The Supreme Court of Judicature should not be confused with the 2009-established Supreme Court, the highest court of appeal in the UK.

 After 1945 little detailed information survives on most cases.
 Only a 2% random sample of all cases, along with particular cases considered to be of historical interest, are transferred to The National Archives.

-4. Which cases did the Chancery Division hear?
+2. What kinds of cases did the Chancery Division hear?

 Chancery Division’s specific responsibilities included the administration of:

 - the estates of the deceased

 - other charges on land, trusts, real estate

 Queen’s Bench Division also dealt with many civil cases.
 Some cases might be dealt with by either division as they all exercised concurrent jurisdiction.